-Up to 6 credits from courses numbered 300 or above of required or elective courses from the undergraduate work completed at UW-Madison or other institutions in which a B or better was earned may transfer towards fulfillment of the minimum degree credit requirement.
-Work completed at other institutions is subject to program review for equivalency to required or elective courses.
-Undergraduate course work would not be allowed to count toward the 50% graduate coursework minimum unless numbered 700 or above.
+Up to 6 credits from courses numbered 300 or above will be allowed to apply toward the minimum credit requirement.
 Coursework earned seven or more years prior to admission to a master's degree is not allowed to satisfy requirements.